emmagraham/STAT540-UBC.github.io/subpages/announcements.md

       after_body: ../include/nothing.html
 ---

+### Update on lecture 11

+There was some confusion about the false/true positive/negative table in the multiple testing lecture.
+We have added some clarification to that slide.
+See lecture 11, slide 12.

 ### Assignment
 We have posted the assignment.
 You have a bit more than a month to work on it.
 Head over to the assignment tab now for relevant links, tips, and submission instructions, or go straight to [the asssignment](http://stat540-ubc.github.io/homework/assignment/homework.html) to see the questions now.